m-dorgham/PedestrianTracking/README.md

 The second detection method is [Yolo](https://pjreddie.com/darknet/yolo/) which gave very good detection results.

 ##### 2. Human tracking
-I used Unscented Kalman filter to keep track of the dynamics of the motion each human, and used the Hungarian algorithm to solve the assignment problem.
+I used Unscented Kalman filter to keep track of the dynamics of the motion of each detected human, and used the Hungarian algorithm to solve the assignment problem.

 I used the tracking submodule from Smorodov's [Multitarget-tracker](https://github.com/Smorodov/Multitarget-tracker) but I modified the state change function and the initialization of the initial state.